garciart/network-automation/README.md

 Like I stated earlier, this is easy to do for one device, but not for one hundred.
 Let us put these steps into a simple python script.

-This is a bare-bones script that automates everything we did earlier.
+This is a bare-bones script that automates everything you did earlier.
 The heart of the script is the ```child```.
-Once spawned, we will use it to send commands to the device, expecting a certain result:
+Once spawned, you will use it to send commands to the device, expecting a certain result:

 ```
 #!/usr/bin/python